 It’s important to note, if you were hoping to find cheap Super Bowl tickets selling at or below face value, that isn’t going to happen in nearly every case.
 The secondary market sets prices based on the principles of supply and demand and, for the Super Bowl, demand always exceeds supply.

-However, by shopping around, you may be able to find seats for less on one resale site than on another.
+However, by shopping around, you may be able to find seats for less with one resale site than on another.
 Additionally, the price for tickets may fluctuate as teams are eliminated during the playoffs.
 The strength of a teams fanbase plays a role.
 Similarly, season ticket holders whose team is in contention today but doesn’t end up in the Super Bowl may be offloading their tickets later, impacting supply at that moment.

 The Only Cheap Super Bowl Tickets Are…